luiz734/mctui/README.md

 ## Running

 There are no setup for the client.
-Just run the executable with the necessary parameters:
+Just run the executable with the required parameters:

 ```bash
 mctui --host=127.0.0.1 --port=8090